Chris Daniels (musician): Early life and career

 Daniels subsequently resumed his education, and attended Berklee College of Music and Macalester College.
 He graduated cum laude from Macalester in 1979.

 After receiving his degree, Daniels returned to Colorado and formed Spoons, who in 1981 released the album Definitely Live on Sunshine Records.
 In 1982, he toured the United States with Russell Smith of the Amazing Rhythm Aces, performing on guitar, mandolin, and banjo.
-He also founded a late night concert series called "After Hours Jam" at the Sheridan Opera House in Telluride.
-He served as the bandleader and master of ceremonies for the series, which included performances by Lyle Lovett, Vince Gill, Edgar Meyer, Victor Wooten, Henry Paul, Howard Levy, Jonell Mosser, Bill Payne, Al Kooper and others.
+He also founded a late-night concert series called the "After Hours Jam" at the Sheridan Opera House in Telluride, during the Telluride Bluegrass Festival.
+He was the bandleader and master of ceremonies for the series, which also included performances by others.
 Daniels met David Bromberg at the After Hours Jam, and they later played together at concerts in Colorado, Chicago, and New York.
 In 1989, Daniels appeared on Bromberg's album Sideman Serenade.

-In 1983 he performed with New Grass Revival (Sam Bush, John Cowan, Bela Fleck, and Pat Flynn) at the Telluride Bluegrass Festival.
+In 1983 he performed with New Grass Revival at the Telluride Bluegrass Festival.

 In 1984, Daniels formed Chris Daniels & The R&B Kings (later shortened to The Kings).
 Although originally planned as a "Boulder one-nighter," the band has released 14 albums and toured extensively in the United States and completed 21 European tours.
 Acclaimed for their live performances as well as their records, Chris Daniels & the Kings have performed at prestigious festivals including the Carolina Downhome Blues Festival, Parkpop in the Netherlands and Marktrock in Belgium.
 They have performed for three US presidents and the former queen of the Netherlands, and have been featured on a variety of American and European television shows.
 They became the Friday night headliner at the Telluride Bluegrass Festival in 1986 and continued in that role through 1991.